 On Air Now

-The Royal Opera House has been found responsible for causing hearing damage to a viola player who worked in the Covent Garden orchestra
+The Royal Opera House has lost its appeal over the life-changing hearing damage to a viola player who worked in the Covent Garden orchestra

 The Royal Opera House said it was "surprised and disappointed" by the judgement.